-The Indonesia-Malaysia-Thailand Growth Triangle (IMT-GT) is a growth region drawing upon strong economic complementarities, geographical proximity, and close historical, cultural and linguistic ties.
+The Indonesia-Malaysia-Thailand Growth Triangle (IMT-GT) is a region of dynamic growth that draws from the strong economic complementarities of the three countries, their geographical proximity, as well as their close historical, cultural, and linguistic ties.

 The IMT-GT consists of: